 Assessment in reading, English, and math helps to determine the student's academic skill levels and needs.
 Placement exam results are one of the multiple criteria used to counsel and help place students into suitable classes and to create a Student Educational Plan (SEP) to define educational goals.
 The exam may also be used to meet course prerequisites.
 The exam is NOT used for admission purposes and is given free of charge.
 Current and valid County, State, or Federal picture I.D. is required.

-The Yuba Community College District offers the College Board Computerized Placement Test System (CPTS).
+The Yuba College offers the College Board Computerized Placement Test System (CPTS).
 Students receive their placement exam results immediately upon completing the test.
 No computer skills are necessary to take the exam.
-A SAMPLE exam and Tutoring are available on our web site - www.yccd.edu.
-Click on "Students Resources" and "Assessment & Testing" and then "Placement Examination Information"

-All District sites offer the exam by appointment, and some also offer walk-in convenience.
+A SAMPLE exam and Tutoring are available on our web site - yc.yccd.edu.
+Click on "Resources" and "Testing" and then "Placement Examination".
+All college sites offer the exam by appointment, and some offer walk-in convenience.
 Students may enroll in courses above their placement level only through the challenge process.